Cold Lake, Alberta

-Cold Lake is a city in east-northern Alberta, Canada and is named after the lake nearby.
+Cold Lake is a city in north-east Alberta, Canada, and is named after the lake nearby.
 Canadian Forces Base Cold Lake (CFB Cold Lake) is situated within the city's outer limits.

 History

 Cold Lake was first recorded on a 1790 map, by the name of Coldwater Lake.

+Around 1877, the Hudson's Bay Company (HBC) established a fur trade post at Cold Lake, to trade with the Chipewyans from the Cold Lake First Nation.
+First serving as an outpost of the Onion Lake post, it became a full post in 1915 and got its own outpost at Le Goff (in Cold Lake 149 reserve) in November 1930.
+The post closed in 1937.

 Originally three communities, Cold Lake was formed by merging the Town of Grand Centre, the Town of Cold Lake, and Medley (CFB Cold Lake) on October 1, 1996.
 Grand Centre was renamed Cold Lake South, and the original Cold Lake is known as Cold Lake North.
 Because of its origins, the area is also known as the Tri-Town.

 Fossil record

 Cold Lake preserves an extensive fossil and subfossil record from the Pleistocene after the Last Glacial Maximum to the Late Holocene.
 By the Middle Holocene, the mammalian biota in the region was essentially modern.

 Geography

 The city is situated in Alberta's "Lakeland" district, 300 km northeast of Edmonton, near the Alberta-Saskatchewan provincial border.
 The area surrounding the city is sparsely populated, and consists mostly of farmland.
+It is almost entirely surrounded by but not part of Municipal District of Bonnyville No. 87.

+Nearby are the First Nation reserves of Cold Lake 149, Cold Lake 149A, and Cold Lake 149B.